arpit-saxena/DevRecruitBackend/README.md

     - Transaction (not used currently)

   !['Database diagram'](https://imgur.com/tPaIS6U.png)

+## Users to test with
+- User1
+  - Email: user1@gmail.com
+  - Pasword: mLLYgqWt8n6KVN7
+- User2
+  - Email: user2@gmail.com
+  - Password: fPfLsxwPxYE8VE8
+- Mod (moderator)
+  - Email: mod@gmail.com
+  - Password: 7aWr7shz8YKkBVB

 ## Current Known Bugs and Problems
  - [#13](https://github.com/arpit-saxena/DevRecruitBackend/issues/13): Currently, images are not supported by the hosted app as Heroku doesn't support it and S3 wasn't configured properly
  - No Payment system

 ## Contributing
 Create a fork and a pull request, or raise an issue.
 Also, look at the current issues